laminlabs/lamindb/README.md

 Update 2023-06-14:

 - We completed a major migration from SQLAlchemy/SQLModel to Django, available in 0.42.0.
-- The last version that is fully compatible with SQLAlchemy/SQLModel is 0.41.2.
+- The last version before the migration is 0.41.2.

 ```